 As with all VPNs on this list, you’ll gain access to 24/7 priority customer support, where the emphasis is placed on satisfying the ambitions of the consumer.
-This comes with military-grade encryption, automatic wifi protection, a no-logs policy, and 30-day money back guarantee if you aren’t satisfied.
+This comes with military-grade encryption, automatic wifi protection, a no-logs policy, and a 30-day money-back guarantee if you aren’t satisfied.

 Make the right choice and keep your data security as tight as possible

 Small businesses cannot afford to economize when it comes to data protection.
 Customers won’t tolerate data breaches, and companies which fail to invest in protective measures will eventually be found out.

 So, remove the risk from the equation.
 Do a little research about the right VPN cost for business, and make a selection from the VPN elite.
 As competitors suffer data catastrophes and fall by the wayside, you won’t regret spending more to ensure total security.